Where You’ll Find IML in Everyday Life

 In the Kitchen

 Selecting a dishwasher cycle?
-Choosing pots and pans?
+Pre-heating the oven?
 You’re likely touching an IML control panel.
 You’ll also find IML on refrigerators with ice and water dispensers, and microwaves when choosing cook times and defrost options.
-Many ovens also have IML control panels where temperature, cooking method and timer are shown.
+Many ovens have IML control panels where temperature, cooking method and timer are shown.
 And small appliances often have IML parts, too — think rice cookers, bread machines, and blenders.
 When you press “start” you may be doing so on a plastic part made by an IML manufacturer.

 Ovens